finger-monkey/CMPS/README.md

 See run.sh for more information.

-If you find this code useful in your research, please consider citing:
+If you find this code useful in your research, please cite:

 ```
 @inproceedings{gong2024cross,